shun-liang/yt2doc/examples/Carolynn Levy And Panel (Jon Levy, Jason Kwon) - Startup Legal Mechanics.md

 And this goes back to what I was saying about founder breakups.
 I mean, that's a recipe for disaster to work with someone you've only just met.
 Because we've seen brothers break up.
 Like the founder breakup goes through all levels of relationships.
 So you're going to stack the deck against yourself if you have a stranger involved.

-## Registering Parent Company: Market & Business Focus
+## Startup Formation & Legal Considerations

 John, what are key factors to consider while determining what country should one register their parent company in?

 The quick answer is where's your market?
 Where's your business?
 Who are you?
 You know, most people set up in the U.S. because they're attacking the U.S. market, which is a big market.
 If you're selling something in India, you should be in India, most likely.
 The problem with this question, like the parent subsidiary question to me, I always think like when I'm talking to startups, keep it simple.
 Like get, you know, this lecture seems a little dry and it's a little, you know, it's the legal mechanics, not the most exciting thing.
 But it's really pretty simple if you think about it.
 It's like, hey, you know, form your corporation.
 Be serious.
 Keep your documents.
 Like don't have one person squirrel it away.
 Buy your stock from the company.
 Never forget your 83B.
 That's the one thing I want to drill home.
 You know, after you buy your stock, you file your 83B.
 That's about it.
 Like there's not that much to do as long as you're serious.
 With parents, subsidiaries, complexity.
 When I hear that from companies early on, I just want to run.
 You're going to make it extra hard on yourself with that kind of stuff.

-## Legal Advice for Startups: When to Use Tech vs Lawyers

 Jason, with the explosion of legal services tech, it's possible I may not need traditional counsel until a sophisticated angel or institutional round.
 When do you advise your companies to stop using these services and migrate to a traditional law firm?
 How would you distribute the work between the two?